 Christopher Gowen speaks like a true believer.
 Last July he described Imran Awan’s arrest as “clearly a right-wing media-driven prosecution by a United States Attorney’s Office that wants to prosecute people for working while Muslim.”
 In rebuking a charge by Rep. Louis Gohmert, R-Tex., Gowen piously snarled, “The outrageous conspiracy theorists driving a false narrative through the press should be reminded that Imran Awan is a husband and a father, not a political pawn.”
 Actually, the problem is that Awan is a con artist and possibly a spy for the Pakistani government.
 That’s behavior that would get any non-Muslim plenty of attention as well.
 Being a family man does not immunize someone from the consequences of criminal behavior.

 Is there another story lurking behind Imran Awan’s abuse of his two wives?
 That’s right, he has a second wife.
 In the context of Islamic law, a man may have as many as four wives.
 In the context of U.S. law, that makes him a bigamist.
-Both wives are Pakistani nationals residing in Virginia.
+Both of Awan’s wives are Pakistani nationals residing in Virginia.
 The aforementioned Hina Alvi is a first cousin (first-cousin marriages are very common in Pakistan, a fact Americans are not supposed to notice).
-His other wife was a woman named Sumaira Siddique.
+The other wife was one Sumaira Siddique.
 On the basis of information published in The Daily Caller earlier this month Imran Awan has established himself as an abuser of each.

 In the case of Hina Alvi, court documents filed in Pakistan last September indicate that Imran Awan on at least one occasion threatened physical violence against her as a means of asserting control.
 Of this case, not much is known.
 In the case of Sumaira Siddique, however, Fairfax County, Va. police records reveal multiple restraining orders against Mr. Awan.
 On three separate occasions, police officers responded to domestic violence calls at the couple’s residence – in October 2015, November 2015 and July 2016.
 In the first incident, the cops noticed a “cut on stomach and arm” of Mrs. Awan/Siddique.
 During the third incident, she told police that her husband “treat her bad and keep her like a slave.”
 Two weeks later, with Siddique having traveled to Pakistan to live with her father, one or more gunmen fired multiple bullets at their home.
 A police report filed on August 3 by Siddique’s father indicated that she was inside the house with him at the time.
 Coincidentally or not, the incident occurred only days after the House Inspector General had testified before the Committee on House Administration that her husband may have committed cybersecurity violations.
 Pakistani police have yet to take action in identifying the suspect despite a request to do so by the U.S. embassy in Pakistan.